tomis9/cookbook/content/post/rTags.md

 ## 2. How to use them?

 You don't necessarily have to read the articles from #3 (unless you want to understand what you are doing).
-All you have to do is to run `:RBuildTags`, Nvim-R will create a `tags` file in your current directory and vim will automatically read this file each time you open any .R file in this directory.
+All you have to do is run `:RBuildTags`, Nvim-R will create a `tags` file in your current directory and vim will automatically read this file each time you open any .R file in this directory.
 As simple as that.

 To move into a function's definition, type <kbd>CTRL</kbd>+<kbd>]</kbd>, just like in vim's help files.